 Things to Do

 It’s hard to compare Cyprus or Malta when it comes to things to do as both island nations pack a lot into a small space.
-Where Malta has so much to offer historically spanning over numerous different influences and culture, Cyprus is the place to go if you’re a fan of ancient Greece and Hellenistic-era ruins.
+Where Malta has so much to offer historically spanning over numerous different influences and cultures, Cyprus is the place to go if you’re a fan of ancient Greece and Hellenistic-era ruins.
 Claiming to be the mythical birthplace of Aphrodite, Cyprus clearly has a massive Greek influence that spans millennia and you can see some truly phenomenal ruins and historical sites.

 Where Cyprus can differ from Malta in terms of things to do is that Cyprus is much bigger than Malta and therefore there is more open space and more room to get out into nature.
 In particular, there are mountain ranges in Cyprus (the Troodos Mountains) that are filled with villages and hiking opportunities galore — something that Malta, unfortunately, cannot offer to the same extent.